microboxlabs/nextjs-task-system/nextjs-task-system/README.md

 - **Cookie Management**: Utility functions for handling cookies, including setting, getting, and removing cookie values to manage user authentication state across sessions.
 - **Task Utilities**: Contains functions for filtering and sorting tasks, as well as managing task-related data.

+#### Testing

+- **Unit Tests**: Simple unit tests for API routes to ensure correct data handling and response.
+- **UI Tests**: Basic UI tests for task viewing and management, verifying that components render correctly and user interactions work as expected.

 ## Collaborators

 - @korutx